ingusjan/personal/README.md

 # Personal Site

-Available on [https://ingus.dev](https://ingus.dev) hosted on Netlify.
+Available on [https://ingus.dev](https://ingus.dev) built with Next.js, hosted on Vercel.

-In this setup we're using CRACO (Create React App Configuration Override), rather than react-scripts.

 ## Start the application